-K-W-L Chart: "Emigrants Coming to the Land of Promise"
+K-W-L Chart: Emigrants Coming to the Land of Promise

-This is an example K-W-L worksheet that corresponds with the instructions in Part 3 to analyze the "Land of Promise" photograph.
-This directed-learning version of the worksheet is for you, the educator, to utilize.
-A printable version of this worksheet is available for reproduction in this topic's Google Drive folder and USB flash drive.
+This is an example K-W-L worksheet that corresponds with the instructions in Part 4.
+This directed-learning version of the worksheet is for you, the educator, to fill out, add notes and utilize.
+A version of this worksheet is available in this topic's Student Materials PDF (available online and on the USB drive).

-What We Want to Know What We Hope to Learn Why do you think they're doing this?
+K What We Think We Know W What We Want to Know L What We Hope to Learn Stop and Source Why do you think they're doing this?
 Where could you find the answers?
-How do you think they are feeling?
-When do you think this photo was taken?
+People: How do you think they are feeling?
+Objects: When do you think image was created?
 How do you know?
-Questions this photograph raise S: What We Want to Know Why do you think they're doing this?
-How do you think they are feeling?
-When do you think this photo was taken?
-How do you know?
+What are they doing?
+Questions this image raises:

-K-W-L Chart: Emigrants Coming to the "Land of Promise"
+K-W-L Chart: Emigrants Coming to the Land of Promise